Blobfolio/blob-phone/README.md

  * (*string*) Phone number (pre-formatted or not);
  * (*string*) (*optional*) ISO country code (suspected); Default: `"US"`

-Providing a probably country of origin will help with identification, so is recommended.
+Providing a probable country of origin will help with identification, so is recommended.
+Otherwise your number may end up on the wrong side of the planet.

 blob-phone uses a brute-force technique to identify and format a phone number, prioritizing tests as follows: